 Step 3 - Ensure to select the relevant enforcement option which defines what type of policy enforcement you wish to apply to the dataset.

 Step 4 - Make sure that the "Access to this dataset is controlled by Satori" toggle switch is "turned on".

 Note: Satori automatically sets the dataset security policy to the "Default Security Policies" option.

 2 - Assigning the Default Security Policy to a Dataset

-Now that you have created and defined your dataset, you must assign it a default security policy.
+Now that you have created and defined your dataset, Satori recommends that you assign it a default security policy.

 To assign the "default" security policy click the "Security Policies" tab and select the default security policy from the drop menu.

 3 - Enforcing a Security Policy on a User or a Group